qcodespp/qcodespp.github.io/docs/source/offline_plotting.rst

     :alt: InSpectra Gadget linecut window

 - To make a horizontal(vertical) linecut, left-click(middle-click) at the desired location on the plot.
+- Alternatively, right click on the plot area and select the relevant option.
 - You can change the index at which the cut is made, the offset on the y-axis, and the colour of the line.
 - You can add further cuts by clicking again, or manually adding them in the linecut window.
 - To generate a series of linecuts, specify (the indices) start, end, step and y-axis offset.
 Use -1 as end index to call the last index.
 It's probably not a smart idea to plot every line if you have hundreds of lines; it will use a lot of memory.